kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 - **Start Date** : 2023/10/01
 - **End Date** : 2023/11/30 (To be on safe side I am trying to find image within two months frame to filter out the best image before and after the event )
 - **File Type** : L1 Single Look Complex (SLC) ( SLC has both amplitude and phase , in GRD we have only amplitude .
 Here in displacement we need phase hence SLC )
-- **Beam Mode** : IW ( Because IW- Interforemetric  covers Orbit and EW- extra wide swath covers Polar region )
+- **Beam Mode** : IW ( Because IW- Interferometric  covers Orbit and EW- extra wide swath covers Polar region )

 ![image](https://github.com/user-attachments/assets/1f65273f-1532-45db-9aac-3dc653dad16d)

 *Source : My Lecturer  Dr.Karima Hadj-Rabah & Dr.Zahra Dabiri*

 - **Polarizations** : VV ( Polarization doesn't really matter in phase differences , It matters in classification , Here we are selecting VV just to reduce the image size )
-- **Direction** : Ascending  ( It doesn't matter as well because at the end we will do geocoding and correct the image so image going to be reotated anyway )
+- **Direction** : Ascending  ( It doesn't matter as well because at the end we will do geocoding and correct the image so image going to be rotated anyway )

 ![image](https://github.com/user-attachments/assets/24f1370b-5855-4825-b966-1efe72f76f83)